Invariant Reduction for Partial Differential Equations. II: The General Framework: Introduction

-In the first part of this study \cite{InvRedI}, a reduction procedure was introduced that utilized a local symmetry and a symmetry-invariant conservation law for PDE systems with two independent variables.
+In the first part of this study \cite{InvRedI}, a reduction procedure was described that utilized a local symmetry and a symmetry-invariant conservation law for PDE systems with two independent variables.
 This method enabled the algorithmic computation of constants of motion for symmetry-invariant solutions.
-The current work extends these ideas by revealing the homological underpinnings of the reduction mechanism described in \cite{InvRedI}.
+However, from a dynamical and structural point of view, reductions of conservation laws alone are often not sufficient for studying exact solutions or integrability properties of the systems describing invariant motions.
+The current work extends the reduction procedure of Ref.~\cite{InvRedI} to other structures by revealing its homological underpinnings.
 Specifically, for systems of PDEs with symmetries, we analyze symmetry-invariant geometric structures and propose the concept of their reduction as elements of cohomology groups of cochain complexes.
-This approach generalizes methods for symmetry-invariant conservation law reduction developed in \cite{sjoberg2007double, sjoberg2009double, bokhari2010generalization} and overlaps with the work in \cite{anco2020symmetry} in terms of the application of a single point symmetry to obtain conservation law reductions.
-The reduction framework proposed here is broadly applicable to any PDE system with symmetries.
+This approach generalizes methods for symmetry-invariant conservation law reduction developed in Refs.~\cite{sjoberg2007double, sjoberg2009double, bokhari2010generalization} and partially overlaps with the results of Ref.~\cite{anco2020symmetry} in the case of reductions of conservation laws based on a single point symmetry.
+The reduction framework proposed here is broadly applicable to any PDE system with symmetries\footnote{We also assume the presence of suitable invariant structures and the compatibility of the DE system describing invariant solutions.}.
 It is based on the following simple observation.

 \textbf{The main idea.} For a system of differential equations $F = 0$ and its evolutionary symmetry $X$ with a characteristic $\varphi$, invariant solutions satisfy the system

 The symmetry $X$ vanishes on this system.
 Suppose $\omega$ is an equivalence class of differential forms that represents an $X$-invariant element of a cohomology group of some cochain complex with a differential~$\partial$.
 Then for some class $\vartheta$ and the Lie derivative $\mathcal{L}_X \omega$, we have